bolanzach/ztalks/compiler/readme.md

 </z>
 ```

+> :warning: **All data is stringified**

 ## In the future

-Maybe I'll add some mechanics to perform basic branching and looping logic.
+The `<z>` tag is a little weird given that most people are familiar with custom elements.
+If anything, maybe it could be configurable to a different tag, so that I don't appear so conceited throwin' Zs everywhere.
+I might also add some mechanics to perform basic branching and looping logic, and improve data passing.
 That might get too powerful though... they only asked _if_ I could do it, never if I _should_.